opentransact/opentransact/opentransact.md

 ## Assets

-Within OpenTransact we use the accounting definition of the word "Asset" as anything of value.
-Eg.
+Within OpenTransact we use the accounting definition of the word "Asset" to mean anything fungible about which one could make an accounting book entry.

+For example:

 - money
 - shares